 Non-commercial aircraft operators need to comply with the air operations regulation (Commission Regulation (EU) No 965/2012).

-For ‘other than complex’ aircraft and turbo-props under 5700kg MTOM the requirements are straightforward.
-The operating regulations (‘Part-NCO’) are not very different to previous national rules.
+For ‘other than complex’ aircraft and turbo-props under 5700kg MTOM the requirements are straightforward (‘Part-NCO’).
 For ‘complex aircraft’ it’s a different story.
 As well as operating rules (‘Part-NCC’) operators have to comply with ‘organisation requirements’ (‘Part-ORO’).
 If an operator needs any ‘specific approvals’, e.g. navigation approvals to operate in specific airspace or on particular routes, then this is covered in ‘Part-SPA’.

 Who is affected by the regulation